micoliser/super-simple-shell/README.md

-# A super simple shell created with c
+# A super simple shell created with c and practice files